 I’m leaving little tails on my Pom Poms so I can attach them to things.
 What am I going to use all these Pom Poms for?
 Good question.
 I have a few ideas but so far I’m making more Poms than I have ideas.
 LOL!

-I bought this BEAUTIFUL yarn at WalMart.
+I bought this BEAUTIFUL yarn at WalMart, but Amazon also has Lion Brand Homespun yarn.
 I thought it would be fun to use because it ends up creating a variety of colored Poms, as seen in my many photos.
 I took even more photos, but had to restrain myself from showing you all of them.